hellokellyworld/hellokellyworld/README.md

 - 👋 Hi, I’m @hellokellyworld
-- 🌱 I’m currently working as an E-commerce software developer and pursuing MS in CS at Johns Hopkins University.
+- 🌱 I’m currently working as an e-commerce software developer and just completed MS in CS at Johns Hopkins University.
 - 📫 How to reach me: kellykang970803@gmail.com

 <!---